 Key Features of all Postgraduate Programmes * Two year, full time programmes starting in September

 * One year intensive programmes available in some cases

 * Advanced principal study tuition from professional musicians

 * Training in career development, self-promotion, event management and sustainable technique

 * Fully integrated performance programme by international artists

 * Performance Practice training supported by seminars, tutorials and symposia

-* Training in performance analysis and presentation (MA and MMus)
+* Training in performance analysis and presentation (MMus only)

 * Advanced research and specialist performance analysis training (MMus only)

 * Optional training in advanced teaching skills and arts management